-You can become a certified BASU umpire by passing a two-day qualification course led by one of our Trainers and then successfully completing an assessment game monitored by one of our Trainer/Assessors, usually at a tournament.
+You can become a certified BASU umpire by passing an online qualification course led by our Trainers, attending and passing a Practical Day and then successfully completing an assessment game monitored by one of our Assessors, usually at a tournament.

-If you would like to attend a course to become a qualified BASU umpire, contact BASU Training Officer Pete Saunders.
+If you would like to attend a course to become a qualified BASU umpire, contact BASU Training Officer Colin Russell.

 Qualified BASU umpires need to take out BASU membership.

 The BASU membership fee (£10 in total) may be paid in full to BASU Treasurer Steve Getraer or will be collected by a deduction from games umpired during your first tournament of the season.

 Full membership is available ONLY to people who have passed a BASU qualification course and assessment.

 - Ongoing training and support to help you reach your full potential in umpiring, including attending BASU Advanced Courses, with the additional possibility of attaining WBSC Europe and WBSC qualifications and representing Great Britain and BASU abroad.

 - Third-party civil liability insurance while umpiring games.